 3. Battery Performance for Consistent Weekly Use

-You don’t need a battery that lasts for days just for a 5k, but having a decent buffer is a massive lifesaver.
+A marathon can last several hours, so reliable battery life is essential, but having a decent buffer is a massive lifesaver.
 If your headphones are rated for 8-10 hours, you can get away with forgetting to charge them for a week or two.

 Even better, look for a quick-charge feature.
-Being able to get enough juice for a full Parkrun in the ten minutes it takes to drink your pre-run coffee is a proper result.
+Being able to get enough power for a full marathon or long training run in the ten minutes it takes to drink your pre-run coffee is a proper result.

 4. Usability of Controls While Running